Manukhurana97/Kafka/README.md

 2. The offsets committed are in kafka _topic_ named ___consumer_offsets_
 3. When a consumer in a group has processed data received from a kafka , it should be periodically committing the offset (the kafka broker will write to ___consumer_offsets_ , not the group itself)
+4. Note**: Offsets are on;y relevant at level : topic-partition

 ![](images/img_5.png)